 NSTypesetter isolates the primitive, core typesetter from the rest of the Cocoa text system, as shown in Figure 1.

 NSTypesetter has a core typesetting engine, a layout phase interface, and a glyph storage interface layer that communicates with the text system and drives the layout engine.
-The core typesetting engine encapsulates the complexity of the Apple Type Services for Unicode Imaging (ATSUI) to provide advanced typographic capabilities through a simplified API.
+The core typesetting engine provides advanced typographic capabilities through a simplified API.
 The core typesetting engine lays out glyphs in an infinite horizontal line and knows nothing about text containers or text direction.
 The glyph storage interface layer calls out to the text system to generate line fragment rectangles and make sure they fit onto the page properly.